supminn/notion-clone/README.md

 - You cannot use an API folder in a Next.js application while using Socket.IO because Socket.IO requires a server to handle WebSocket connections, and Next.js doesn't support server-side code in its API routes.
 While Socket.IO requires a persistent server to handle WebSocket connections, the serverless functions used in the api folder are not suitable for maintaining WebSocket connections.
 - We create our own quill-cursor module to track the user's cursor at real time.
 - Supabase -> Database -> Replication -> Tables -> Enable [folders, files, workspaces, collaborators]
+- Socket.io does not work on vercel.
+So, we use Railway to deploy this app. (paid plans only)

 ## Todo